EDITOR’S NOTE: This article has been updated for 2018.

 Much like finding the ideal credit cards for bad credit, finding the right loans if you have bad credit can be a daunting process, especially with the number of sky-high interest rates and predatory payday-style loans available.
 To help make it easier for borrowers with less-than-perfect credit to find loans that won’t break their budgets, we rounded up some of the loan providers that offer reasonable terms, a transparent application process and reliable customer service.

 Rise offers flexible payment scheduling and a five-day promise that lets you change your mind and return the funds without any fees during that period of time after you receive the money.
 Requirements for applying for a Rise loan include being an adult age 18 or older and having a steady income, a valid checking account and an email address.
-Rise only services loans in the following states:

 Apply online and receive results within a minute or so.
 In some instances, you may have to fax proof of income or other information to complete the application process.